janaagaard75/azure-functions-typescript/README.md

 ## To Do

+- Add type definitions.
+- Type definition for the functions.
+- Move some logic to an external file.
 - Continuous deployment to Azure through CircleCI.
-- Add a tests that checks the endpoint on Azure.
-- Run tests as part of the pipeline.
-- Move some logic to an external file.
 - Use a Node module.
-- Add type definitions.
 - Recommended extensions.
 - Prettier.
 - TSLint?
 - Protect the master branch?
+- Rollup?